flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cargo-smoke.md

 ![Cargo Smoke Panel](../../../assets/a32nx-briefing/overhead-panel/cargo-smoke.jpg "Cargo Smoke Panel")

 !!! note "Incorrect Label"
-    The right side button label is incorrect.
+    The right side and button label is incorrect.
 It should say AFT.

-## Description

-The forward and aft cargo compartments are equipped with smoke detection systems which alert the crew and close isolation valves to the cargo compartment.

 ## Usage

 ### SMOKE light

 When the system detects smoke in the compartment, a red light and an ECAM warning come on.

 Both channels need to detect smoke, or one channel detects smoke and the SDCU finds that the other channel is faulty.

 ### DISCH

 Ignites the squib to discharge the extinguishing agent in the corresponding compartment (FWD or AFT).

-!!! attention ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### DISCH light